 After detox, patients get released to a treatment facility for additional treatment and therapy.
 During therapy sessions, counselors and patients use various modalities to work through the issues related to the addiction.
 By identifying the triggers of addiction, patients can develop the coping skills they will need to avoid relapse on the outside.
 The road to recovery from the disease of addiction comes with many potholes.
 Coping skills make abstinence navigation much more manageable.

-Serenity House Detox – A Premier Detox Option
+Serenity House Detox & Recovery – A Premier Detox Option

-With locations in Fort Lauderdale and West Palm Beach, Serenity House Detox centers offer premier detox services.
+With locations in Fort Lauderdale and Jupiter, Serenity House Detox & Recovery centers offer premier detox services.
 We specialize in the detox process while also providing some counseling to get the recovery process started.
 Our mission is helping patients get through withdrawal symptoms in a safe and secure environment.
 We accomplish this with our licensed, professional medical staff, monitoring our patients 24/7.
 When needed, our medical staff offers the patient medications to help ease discomfort.
 Here’s a partial list of our detox treatment options:

 - Detox programs that address specific additions